Note from Hartman:

 All proceeds from the sale of the lasers will go to support development of software tools for BASE jumpers.

 Note from SQRL:

 We are offering this laser in cooperation with Hartman Rector as a service to BASE jumpers.
 It is not a for-profit transaction, and SQRL is not a dealer for Uineye lasers or products.
 You paypal Hartman for the laser, and we ship it to you.
-The laser is shipped with a battery.
+The laser requires a CR2 battery (not Included).
 If you will want to return this laser for any reason, please do not purchase it from us as we cannot accept warranty returns.

 Buy now from Hartman